Colorado National Parks

-Secluded location near Estes Park stay in deluxe, immaculately clean cottages surrounded by scenic views, pines, wildlife.
+Secluded -- Scenic views, pines, wildlife.
+Near Estes Park stay in deluxe, beautiful, clean cottages.
 Machin's is inside Rocky Mountain National Park, fresh mountain air and hiking trails!
 WiFi hot-spots.

 A Family Vacation -- Estes Park is RIGHT HERE.
-Our Lodge Guests: It's so beautiful here -- a cabin retreat surrounded by trees, the river, spectacular misty mountain backdrop, it feels like you're in nature.
+Our Lodge Guests say: It's so beautiful here -- a cabin retreat surrounded by trees, the river, spectacular misty mountain backdrop, it feels like you're in nature.